Suspicious Item Checked by Explosives Unit

 We are located at 225 S. Main Ave. at the corner of SW 2nd Ave. and Main St. The Warrenton Police Department shares a building with City and the Warrenton Fire Department.
 Map

-Copies of police reports can be purchased at the Police Station, Monday thru Friday between 8:30am and 5:00pm.
+Copies of police reports can be purchased at the Police Station, Monday thru Friday between 8:30am and 1:00pm then 2:00pm and 5:00pm.
 Please have the case number and name listed on the report.
 There will be a service fee charged for all copies.

 Generally we do not unlock car doors due to liability and a lack of locksmith expertise.
 Officers will respond to assist you in contacting a towing service that can help or offer any other assistance we can provide.
 Exceptions may be made in emergency situations or if a person or animal is locked inside.

 Contact the Warrenton Municipal Court clerk at 503-861-0792.

 You can pay for a citation, fine, or judgment at the Warrenton City Hall Monday thru Friday 8:30am to 5:00pm.
 City Hall accepts cash, check (if not on the no-checks list), and credit/debit card at the counter.
 You can also go to the City of Warrenton website and click on the Municipal Court and follow the instructions to pay online with a cred/debit card or electronic check.
 If you have questions contact the Municipal Court at 503-861-0792.

 Contact the Warrenton Police Department (503-861-2235) and report the situation.
 Officers will work with you to solve the problem using a variety of methods.
 You can also email any problems to email@example.com

 For crimes in progress or emergencies call 9-1-1.
 For Non-Emergencies you can call the dispatch center at 503-325-4411.
 For all other matters call our non-emergency business line at 503-861-2235.

 Call the business line at 503-861-2235 or email firstname.lastname@example.org